MCresearch/Candela/README.md

 }
 ```

-In the function, it first initialize the memory of array used in this analysis.
+The function first initialize the memory of array used in this analysis.
 Then, it iteratively do the following things to each snapshots in the MD trajectory:
 1. judge whether the snapshot has to be analyzed (`if(igeo<INPUT.geo_ignore || igeo%INPUT.geo_interval!=0) `).
 If so, label the snapshot as non-ignorable (`cel.read_and_used=true;`);
 2. read in the atomic positions and velocities, Wannier centers etc. if necessary (`if( !CellFile::ReadGeometry( cel ) ) continue;`);
 3. judge whether the snapshot is ignorable, if so, clean the cell and move on to the next iteration (`cel.clean(); continue;`); else, go to step 4;
-4. do analysis to the cell of the snapshot (`this->calc(cel);`) and clean the cell.
+4. do some calculations to the cell of the snapshot (`this->calc(cel);`) and clean the cell.

 Function `calc(Cellfile &cel)` is implemented as the follows: